Malaysia

 Capital gains

-Generally, gains on capital assets are not subject to tax, except for gains arising from the disposal of real property situated in Malaysia, which is subject to RPGT (see the Other taxes section for more information).
-The government has announced that capital gains from disposal of unquoted shares by companies will be taxed with effect from 2024.
+All other gains on capital assets are not subject to tax, except for gains arising from the disposal of real property situated in Malaysia, which is not subject to CGT from 1 January 2024, is subject to RPGT (see the Other taxes section for more information).

 Dividend income

 Malaysia is under the single-tier tax system.
 Dividends are exempt in the hands of shareholders.
+However, it has been proposed that a 2% dividend tax be imposed on individuals on dividend income exceeding MYR 100,000.
+This proposal is expected to take effect from year of assessment 2025 (see the Income determination section in the Individual tax summary for more information).
 Companies are not required to deduct tax from dividends paid to shareholders, and no tax credits will be available for offset against the recipient’s tax liability.
 Corporate shareholders receiving exempt single-tier dividends can, in turn, distribute such dividends to their own shareholders, who are also exempt on such receipts.

 Stock dividends